November 17 in Music History

 1979 – The number one single in the United States on this day was ‘Still’ by the funk and soul music band The Commodores.

 1980 – John Lennon released his seventh and final studio album during his lifetime ‘Double Fantasy’.
+The LP sold over 5 million copies and topped the charts in nine countries, including the UK, Canada, Australia and the US.

 1995 – English folk rock singer and songwriter James Alan Hull died at the age of 50.
 Best remembered as a founding member of the band Lindisfarne.